Pest description, crop damage and life history

 Every year, in areas where cabbage maggot causes economic injury, treat spring planted or transplanted crops with a band of insecticide at the base of the plant at the time of planting or transplanting.
 Later sprays cannot be relied upon to control the pest effectively.
 Treat seedbeds for transplanted crops with an insecticide.

-- chlorpyrifos (Lorsban Advanced 2ee) at 2.12 lb ai/a.
+- chlorpyrifos (Lorsban Advanced 2ee) at 2.1 lb ai/a.
 PHI 30 days.
 REI 24 hr.
 Apply at planting.
 Use only once per year.
 OR and WA only.
-Toxic to fish.